-At the April 13 Open House, you will have a chance to meet Dr. Stephen Murray, Dean of the College, Dr. Ann and Rachel Curry who lead the Student Life department and who can walk you through the newly renovated Residence Hall, Rhonda Altonen, our library director, and Angie Callwood, who can walk you through the steps for applying and also for financial aid.
+At an Open House, you'll have a chance to meet Dr. Keisuke Noda, Interim Dean of the College, Rachel Curry who directs the Student Life Department and can walk you through the newly renovated East Wing, Drissa Kone, our resident chaplain, Rhonda Altonen, our library director, as well as students and teachers.
+We'll walk you through the steps for applying and also for financial aid.
 You'll get a taste of some of the innovative courses offered at the college.
 An "Instant Decision Event" at the Open House will allow students to know on the spot whether they have been admitted.

-Barrytown College is already accepting applications for the first, historic Fall 2013 entering class, and to make financial aid offers to student applicants including federal grants, loans and work-study.
+Barrytown College is already accepting applications for the Fall 2015 entering class, and is ready to offer financial aid to student applicants including federal grants, loans and work-study.

 Barrytown College - a Place for Intellect & Faith